evanbergstrom/soliscode-test/DESIGN.md

 - **Performance Notes**: Include performance characteristics for non-trivial operations
 - **Thread Safety**: Explicitly document thread safety guarantees
 - **Since Tags**: Use `@since` to indicate version when functionality was introduced
+- **Test Documentation**: Tests should also be documented
+  - Test documentation should not include examples, performance notes, or thread safety

 # Library Design Principles